Film Music Master: A Tribute to John Williams

 Above photos courtesy of this Sony Classical 2 CD set:

 John Williams Greatest Hits 1969-1999

-John Williams has also received more Sammy Film Music Awards than any other film composer and not just for popular scores like SCHINDLER'S LIST (1993), but also lesser known but equally memorable scores, like THE TERMINAL (2004).
+John Williams has also received more Sammy Film Music Awards than any other living film composer and not just for popular scores like SCHINDLER'S LIST, but also less well known scores, like WAR HORSE (2011).